moltimate/moltimate-frontend/README.md

 Custom yarn scripts can be made such as `yarn build` which can be found in the `package.json`

-### Unit Tests
+## Testing

 Currently this project is not set up with any unit tests.
 This was done intentionally.
-Selenium driven integration tests unnecessary  increase developer time and do not provide useful checks for this software.
-This is built to simply display a protein visualization.
 Possible unit testable code is the advanced hook logic found in the `util` directory.

+Selenium driven integration tests will be used to validate user workflows, and provide transparent assurances to users and stakeholders.
+Tests will be automated via Travis-CI.

+### Big Thanks
+Cross-browser Testing Platform and Open Source ❤️ provided by [Sauce Labs](https://saucelabs.com)

 ## Project Structure